The 23 modifier can be reported for unusual anesthesia. The description, billing guidelines, and reimbursement for this modifier are below.

 Do not report the 23 modifier with procedure codes that include the term “without anesthesia” in the description.

-Do not report modifier 23 with procedure codes that are normally performed under general anesthesia.
+Do not report modifier 23 with procedure codes usually performed under general anesthesia.

 Modifier 23 is informational only and does not affect reimbursement.